 - ECON 390S-02 Quantitative Analysis of ESG Reporting Standards (Androski)

 - ECON 390S-03 Financial Regulatory Policy (Reiners)

 - ECON 471 Financial Markets and Investments (Bollerslev)

-Finance Minor or Concentration
+Finance Minor and Concentration

 For students interested in gaining significant exposure to finance but whose academic focus is in a different discipline, the Department of Economics offers a minor in finance.
 The minor provides a guided course of study that will make students interested in finance more competitive and prepared during the recruiting process.
 The finance concentration allows students majoring in economics to be better prepared to compete with students from both liberal arts and undergraduate business programs in securing employment.

-The Duke Financial Economics Center (DFE) and GEO offer three study-away programs, Duke in New York: Financial Markets & Institutions, Duke in London: Finance, and Duke in Chicago: Finance.
-Through these programs, students take courses with Duke-affiliated faculty and connect with extensive the alumni and parent network in New York, London and Chicago.
+DFE and Duke's Global Education Office for Undergraduates (GEO) offer two study-away programs, Duke in New York: Financial Markets & Institutions and Duke in London: Finance.
+Through these programs, students take courses with Duke faculty and connect with the extensive alumni and parent network in New York and London.